-Your Defined Benefit in the Plan is calculated by way of a formula which is related to your Membership Period, your Salary, your age and whether you are leaving as a result of ceasing employment due to your resignation, redundancy, retrenchment, retirement, disablement, or death.
+Your Defined Benefit in the Plan is calculated by way of a formula which is related to your membership period, your salary, your age and whether you are leaving as a result of ceasing employment due to your retirement, disablement, death or leaving service.
 As a member of the Former Fund, your Defined Benefit may also be subject to a minimum benefit to ensure compliance with the Superannuation Guarantee (Administration) Act 1992.
 Refer to the relevant Section in this Handbook for further details regarding your category arrangements.

 Your Defined Benefit will be available as a lump sum on leaving employment.
-If eligible, it may also be taken as a Lifetime Pension.